 We spend money each month to insure our cars, our health, and often even our mobile phones.
-Your protection plan may cover you if you drop and break your device, or lose it at the lake, but what about the important information you have on your iPhone?
-Having a recent backup can make the difference between keeping the valuable data you have on your phone or starting from scratch.
+Your protection plan may cover you if you drop and break your device, or lose it at the lake, but what about the important information you have on your smartphone?
+Having a recent backup can make the difference between keeping the valuable data you have on your iPhone or starting from scratch.

 Why Is a Backup Necessary?

 Do mind your privacy when you are creating a backup.
 It is nice to be able to store all of our information somewhere.
 However, you are placing a lot of personal information in the hands of a company.
-It would be wise to find out what this company does with your information before creating the backup.
+It would be wise to find out what Apple does with your information before creating the backup.

 iCloud Backup for iPhone

-The simplest method for iPhone backup is to make use of Apple’s iCloud feature.
-Every iPhone running iOS 5 or higher includes iCloud as an option for backup.
+The simplest method for an iPhone backup is to make use of Apple’s iCloud feature.
+Every iPhone running iOS 5 or higher includes iCloud as an option for backups.
 You can store up to 5GB for free with your iCloud account.
 If you have more data to store, you can purchase more space for a nominal fee each month.

 To backup with iCloud, you will first want to make sure you are connected to a Wi-Fi network.
 Launch ‘Settings’ from your iPhone’s home screen.
 Tap on ‘iCloud’ and then tap on ‘Backup’.
 If you don’t already have iCloud backup turned on, simply tap the ‘Off’ label to turn it on now.
 Tap on ‘Back Up Now’ to start your backup.